Home Hip Replacement

 x-ray of resurfaced hip

-Hip resurfacing helps relieve pain from cartilage loss.
-A surgeon trims damage from the natural bone ball at the top of the thigh bone.
+Hip resurfacing helps relieve pain from arthritis in a narrow subset of patients, typically males younger than 55 years of age.
+A surgeon shaves damaged bone from the natural bone ball at the top of the thigh bone.
 He or she then resurfaces it with a smooth metal covering.
 The surgeon also lines the natural bone socket of the hip with a metal lining or shell.

 Bilateral Hip Replacement vs. Staged Hip Replacements